martin0wong/org-manager/README.md

-# Martin's Personal Project - Organization Structure Manager
+# Martin's Personal Project - Organization Manager

 ## What will the application do?